actgardner/gogen-avro/README.md

 ### Versioning

+As of v7, this project uses go modules.
+Imports should be written as `github.com/actgardner/gogen-avro/v7`.
+Generated code will reference the same major version as the CLI tool.

+v6.x releases used semver tags (ex. `v6.0.0`) which are compatible with dep and modules.

-Until version 6.0 this project used gopkg.in for versioning of both the code generation tool and library.
+Before version 6.0 this project used gopkg.in for versioning of both the code generation tool and library.
 Older versions are still available on gopkg.in.

-Releases from 6.0 onward use semver tags (ex. `v6.0.0`) which are compatible with dep and modules.
-See [Releases](https://github.com/actgardner/gogen-avro/releases).
+See [Releases](https://github.com/actgardner/gogen-avro/releases) for the changelogs.

 ### Reporting Issues